One-Time Tape cipher machines

 circuit diagrams and user manuals may have been restricted at the time.

-With machines in this class, it is the key tape that protects the
+With machines of this class, it is the key tape that protects the

 secret.
 This is the reason why the key tapes were only used once and were